thebanprince/A3-Antistasi-Plus-PrinceFork/README.md

 ### Credits
 - Original Mission by barbolani
 - Antistasi Community Edition by Official Antistasi Community
-- Magrepack by outlawled
+- Magrepack by Outlawled, R3vo and OOster
-- HALs_Store by HallyG
+- HALs_Store by HallyG, R3vo and barman75